Azure/azure-docs-sdk-dotnet/api/overview/azure/cosmosdb.md

 ### Code Example

-This example connects to an existing Cosmos DB DocumentDB API database, reads a document from a collection, and deserializes it as an `Item` object.
+This example connects to an existing CosmosDB DocumentDB API database, reads a document from a collection, and deserializes it as an `Item` object.

 ```csharp
 /* Include this "using" directive...